neurodatascience/NeuroDataSci-course-2019/neuro-data-science.md

 ### 12:00 - Lunch: 1 hour

-### 13:00 Standards for project management and organization (Elizabeth Dupre & ...?)
+### 13:00 Standards for project management and organization (Elizabeth Dupre, JB Poline)

 Neuroscience is rapidly moving from isolated analysis in the void to collaboration, translation and data sharing/hosting.
 New challenges have thus